JimDesu/basis-lang/spec.md

 ### 6.1 The Three Modes

 A parameter or receiver in Basis carries one of three **modes** — **READ**, **PRODUCE**, or **REFERENCE** — that determine the contract between caller and callee at that position.
 The modes are roles, not directions: each describes what the callee is permitted or obligated to do; the caller's side of the contract is derivable from the callee's.
-The names were chosen to make the permissions/obligations character explicit, retiring the older "in-mode / productive / reference" calling-convention vocabulary that the prior naming implied.

 **READ** — the bare-name form, no marker.
 The callee may read through any access path reached from the parameter; it may not write through any such path.
 The transitive read-only contract (§6.5) makes this commitment trustworthy: the language statically prevents the value from being smuggled into a writeable position downstream.
 The caller's slot is bit-identical to its pre-call state after the call regardless of outcome.